 These are some very saturated niche examples.
-I advise you to change your niche/topic if you fall under these topics unless you have 50+ good quality blog posts.
-Always go with the micro-niche and don’t mix so many topics in a single blog or website.
+We advise you to change your niche/topic if you fall under these topics unless you have 50+ good quality blog posts.
+Always go with the micro-niche and mix so many topics in a single blog or website.

 Google Adsense demands something unique, fresh from their publishers.
 You can check out Income School’s 350+ Free micro-niche Ideas if you are out of topics.
 I explained everything in this excel sheet, from what niche to go with or not, traffic, affiliate ability, seasonal or not, and an overall score for better understanding for a noob blogger.

-Anyway, Let’s go back to the topic, so I share some common things to do before applying for Google Adsense or how to fix if your website or blog is rejected because of a Google Adsense policy violation.
+Anyway, Let’s go back to the topic, how to fix google AdSense policy violation.
+So we share some common things to do before applying for Google Adsense or how to improve if your website or blog is rejected because of a Google Adsense policy violation.

 More interesting articles for you:

 It’s actually complicated to rectify the exact issue if you got this policy violation error.
-Most of the time, they explained the issue, such as:
+Most of the time, Google AdSense explained the problem, such as: